angelhumano/data_warehousing_analytics/README.md

     - Driver’s license status
 - What are the areas in the city most prone to collisions?
 (Boroughs, Zip Codes, etc.)
 - What time are collisions more likely to occur?
 (Rush hour, mornings, etc.)
-- Which are contributing factors of collisions in NYC?
+- What are the contributing factors of collisions in NYC?
-    - Person emotional status
+    - Person's emotional status
     - Pre-crash action (right turns, merges, etc.)
 - What are the demographics of those involved in collisions?
     - Gender